BorelEnzo/BorelEnzo.github.io/mutant.md

 title: Self-modifying programs
 ---

 _A few thoughts about polymorphic code, with examples.
-The program I wrote hides its payload be generating a new XOR key every time_
+The program I wrote hides its payload by generating a new XOR key every time_
 [A simple polymorphic program](/mutant/2020/05/05/polymorphic1.html)

 _A few thoughts about metamorphic code, with examples.
-The program I wrote alters its payload by permuting its own instructions and recomputing the relative jumps between instructions_
+The program I wrote alters its payload by permuting its own instructions and recomputing the relative jumps between them_
 [A simple metamorphic program](/mutant/2020/05/05/metamorphic1.html)